underoot/underoot.github.io/content/blog/2024/04/27/microsoft-goes-oss.md

 ---
 title: Microsoft goes OSS
 date: 2024-04-27
-description: Microsoft published to open-source MS-DOS 4, I found out that flag days application in Finland is writted on React Native and much more in new episode of "In commute"
+description: Microsoft published to open-source MS-DOS 4, I found out that flag days application in Finland is written on React Native and much more in new episode of "In commute"
 tags:
-  - podcast
+  - podcasts
   - in_commute
 episode: 5
 audio: